DigiBP/AS24TeamPulse/README.md

 ## Workflow

 The current state of cost approval in the Swiss health insurance system includes many tasks that are not yet automated.
 It takes a considerable amount of time and effort to either accept or reject the process of drug cost validation.
-This state is modelled in [Image of the As Is Process](#asIs) and can also be found as [`bpmn-model`](bpmn/pulse_as_is_process_final.bpmn).
+This state is modeled in [Image of the As Is Process](#asIs) and can also be found as [`bpmn-model`](bpmn/pulse_as_is_process_final.bpmn).
 The process starts with the insurance company's administrative assistant receiving an email with an invoice attached.
 The assistant reads the invoice and checks the customer table to see if the person named on the invoice is a customer of the insurance company.
 The first gateway shows two different scenarios:
-- If the person is not a client, the wizard informs the healthcare provider about the invalid claim and the process ends.
+- If the person is not a client, the wizard informs the healthcare provider about the invalid claim, and the process ends.
 - If the client exists in the table, the assistant checks the external Swiss [Spezialitätenliste] (https://www.xn--spezialittenliste-yqb.ch/) for the validity of the medication.
 If the medicine is invalid, the healthcare provider is informed and the process ends.
-For valid medicines, the process proceeds to the risk calculation stage;
+For valid medicines, the process proceeds to the risk calculation stage:
 - If the risk is low, the assistant checks the invoice and enters the information into the invoice table in the database.
 - If the risk is high, the process moves to the Financial Controller who decides whether to approve or reject the case:
   - If approved, the invoice information is sent back to the assistant, who inserts the data into the invoice table.
-  - If rejected, a message is sent to inform the provider of the rejection and the process is terminated.
+  - If rejected, a message is sent to inform the provider of the rejection, and the process is terminated.

 The best case is that the invoice is approved, which completes the process after notifying the healthcare provider and sending the notification and invoice to the customer.